Pink Noise for Sleep

 Pink Noise works in two ways to help you fall asleep, sleep more deeply, and stay asleep longer:

 - Pink Noise relaxes your brain to help ease you into a good night’s sleep

 - It blocks out obtrusive noises that can prevent you from falling asleep or staying asleep

-Many people find they get their best sleep ever using Pink Noise for Sleep.
-Our SoundOff Sleep noise-masking earbuds play a custom-shaped Pink Noise designed by a PhD in psychoacoustics—our customers have called them Life-saving, Relationship-saving, Sanity-saving, and Lullaby-esque.
+Many people find they get their best sleep ever using Pink Noise.
+Our SoundOff Sleep noise-masking earbuds play a custom-shaped Pink Noise designed by a PhD in psychoacoustics—customers have called them Lifesaving, Relationship-saving, Sanity-saving, and Lullaby-esque.